“O Wisdom, O holy Word of God, you govern all creation with your strong yet tender care.

 Come and show your people the way to salvation.”

 In today’s O Antiphon, we are invited to envision Jesus as Wisdom, the holy Word of God.
 Wisdom is the foundation of holiness, or right living.
-We are invited to trust that Jesus’ life and words show the way to live with spiritual integrity.
-We seek the wisdom to emerge from our confusion, contradictions, and chaos.
+It is wisdom from whom we learn prudence.
+We are invited to trust that Jesus’ life and words are the way to live with spiritual integrity.
+We want to emerge from our confusion, contradictions, and chaos, and to welcome Jesus into our lives as a source of Wisdom.
 Our spirits long for insight into life.
-How can we try to see the world through the eyes of its Creator?
+How can we be spiritually strong, yet tender in our personal relationships?
+How can we be the same in our responsibilities as world citizens?
 Where do we find direction to guide our actions?
 The cry “Come” is repeated in the liturgy again and again, insistent and hope-filled.
 “Come and show your people the way…”

 Today reflect on one experience in your life that fills you with doubts about how to act.
 Reflect on the teachings of Jesus and search for wisdom.

 God is the source of your life in Christ Jesus, who became for us wisdom from God, and righteousness and sanctification and redemption.

 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
 James 3:17

 She reaches from end to end mightily and governs all things well.

 Wonderful is His counsel and great is His wisdom.

 Wisdom is a sacred communion.